narrowspark/http-status/CONTRIBUTING.md

 If you've got an idea for a new feature, file an issue providing some details on your idea.
 Try searching the issues to see if there is an existing proposal for your feature and feel free to bump it by providing your use case or explaining why this feature is important for you.

-We should note that not everything should be done as a “narrowspark feature”, some features better be a narrowspark plug-ins, some are just not in the scope of the project.
+We should note that not everything should be done as a “narrowspark http-status feature”, some features better be a narrowspark http-status plug-ins, some are just not in the scope of the project.

 * * *